mike-ward/mike-ward.github.io/_posts/2008-10-24-desk-drive-1-6-7-released.md

 ---
 layout: post
-title:  Desk Drive 1.6.7 Released
+title: 'Desk Drive 1.6.7 Released'
 ---
 [Desk Drive](/deskdrive) 1.6.7 adds one minor but useful feature.
 Many of you have asked that the “X” button in the upper-right corner of the dialog hide the program rather than close it.